Black and White Malt Shoppe Cupcakes

 One of the coaches treated all the kids to a frosty treat this past weekend, and it inspired today’s recipe post.

 Don’t you just love a malted milkshake?
 There is something about that flavor, I can’t quite put my finger on it, but I’m absolutely crazy for it!
 If I’m at an ice cream parlor and they have anything malt on the menu, I’m all over it.
-Chocolate malt is my favorite, but Mr. Allie prefers a vanilla malt.
+Chocolate malt is my favorite, but my husband prefers a vanilla malt.

 Black and white is the best of both worlds.